 In accordance with the Higher Education Opportunity Act, the University of Houston-Clear Lake's Office of Student Financial Aid maintains and enforces a Student Loan Code of Conduct.

 The office also adheres to the National Association of Student Financial Aid Administrators' Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals.

 The federal government requires the University of Houston-Clear Lake to disclose certain characteristics about the selection of the lenders below.
 The following FAQ is designed to maintain compliance with the disclosure regulations.
 If you have any questions regarding alternative loans or the information listed below, please feel free to contact the Office of Student Financial Aid at 281-283-2480 or via email at email@example.com.

 A broadcast message was sent via our state professional organization's electronic listserv.
 Lenders are associate members of the state professional organization.
-Interested lenders were asked to respond via email for a Request for Information (RFI) form.
+Interested lenders were asked to respond via email by July 24, 2020, for a Request for Information (RFI) form.
 Lender representatives who responded to the broadcast message received a RFI via email.
-A deadline of July 10, 2017, was given to submit the RFI via email.

 All information was received by August 7, 2020.
 The chart will be used from August 2020 to June 2021, and a new chart will be effective July 2021.
 Please note: The present chart is subject to change at any time.

 Yes, the lenders below are affiliated with one another.

 Affiliates of Sallie Mae include Sallie Mae Bank and Regions Bank.